 This chalet features:

 - Spacious and stylish living areas

-- Three comfortable queen-size bedrooms that can be set up for couples or singles
+- Two comfortable queen-size bedrooms and a master bedroom with a queen-size bed that can be set up for couples or singles

 - Two bathrooms with shower and toilet.
 One of the bathrooms also has a bathtub.